MikeTheReader/advent-of-code-2019/src/day-5/README.md

 Okay, that wasn't too tough.
 Had to move away from incrementing by 4 every time and just doing everything in a while loop until we hit 99.
 So now I've got the 3 and the 4 working and taking input and giving output.

 Now, I need to add some unit tests for using the opcode in the series of commands and then implement that.

+Got that going.
+Having the other function in place made that pretty quick and painless, other than I had my ternary expression backwards.

+Woo hoo!
+Got the first part.
+Only trick was that I hadn't implmented immediate mode for opcode 4.
+Once that was in place, it was zeroes across the board and a diagnostic code.